vmware-tanzu/tanzu-dev-portal/content/workshops/cnd-deploy-practices.md

 ---
 draft: false
-title: "Cloud Native Developer practices on Kubernetes"
+title: "Cloud Native Developer Practices on Kubernetes"
 description: >
   The first in a series of developer workshops focused on deploying cloud-native development with Spring Boot and Kubernetes.
 summary: